Martín Fierro (1904–05 magazine)

-Martín Fierro (not to be confused with the better-known 1920s magazine with the same name) was an Argentine magazine published between 1904 and 1905, founded to propagate anarchist ideas.
+Martín Fierro was an Argentine magazine published between 1904 and 1905, founded to propagate anarchist ideas.
 It was named after José Hernández's epic poem Martín Fierro, a touchstone of Argentine national identity, whose title character is a renegade gaucho.

 The magazine was directed and published by Alberto Ghiraldo in Buenos Aires, from 3 March 1904 to 6 February 1905; from October 1904 until it ceased publication, it appeared as a weekly supplement to the daily paper La Protesta.
 In total, there were 48 issues, ranging between 12 and 16 pages; the format was 270 x 190 mm.
 It was initially printed on the presses of El Correo Español and, later, those of La Protesta.

 History

 The magazine began operations from an editorial office near the Avenida de Mayo, but eventually moved to Ghiraldo's own home; it was ultimately closed by a police raid.

 The magazine appeared in a context in which the number of readers in Buenos Aires was increasing, as a result of growing immigration, urbanization, access to formal education, and a growing commercial press.
 Martin Fierro was directed to the popular sectors of this growing market.
 It advocated an anarchist ideology and was conceived as part of the movement among Argentine workers against the Law of Residency directed against foreign trade union leaders and activists.

 Anarchist ideology, traditionally characterized by the bourgeois press as the work of "foreign agitators", was presented by Martin Fierro as rooted in the gaucho life and identity, by means of stories, poems, illustrations, and sociological notes and articles.
 It also strongly emphasized a feminist protest against the various ways in which women were oppressed.

 Ghiraldo's connections to a broad cast of intellectuals such as Roberto Payró, Carlos de Saussens, Manuel Ugarte, José Ingenieros, Ricardo Jaimes Freyre, Carlos Baires, Juan Mas y Pi, Eduardo Schiaffino, Evaristo Carriego, Alfredo Palacios and Rubén Darío, all of whom published in the magazine, broadened the readership of Martin Fierro beyond the anarchist camp.

 Beginning with issue 32, of October 1904, the magazine became a weekly supplement to the daily paper La Protesta, an anarchist publication also directed by Ghiraldo.
 From that point, it ceased to contain the important illustrations and political caricatures that denounced the outrages of the clergy and the owners of businesses against the popular sectors.